uniibu/remix-ide/docs/settings.md

 # Settings

-You can access **Settings** for Remix by clicking the gear icon on the left side of the Top Bar.
+You can access **Settings** for Remix by clicking the gear icon at the top right of Remix.

 ## General Settings